Haldol Decanoate Solution for injection

-Haldol will be injected by your doctor into a muscle in the buttocks.
-It is usually given every four weeks, however your doctor may lengthen or shorten this time.
+Haldol will be given as an injection by your doctor or nurse into a muscle in the buttocks.

 Haldol should not be given into a vein.

-Your doctor will decide how much Haldol you need.
+Your doctor will decide how much Haldol you will be given.
 This will depend on your physical conditions such as your age, body weight, your medical history and conditions.

 Your doctor will monitor you closely when you start receiving Haldol injection.
 Your dose and how often the injection is given may be altered, until the medicine controls your symptoms.
 Follow your doctor's instructions.